galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

 ```
 > galasactl users set --name userName1 --role deactivated
 ```

+## Using the Galasa web user interface to view your own user role
+The Web user interface for Galasa can be used to view your own user role.
+Navigate to the "My Settings" page.

 ## How to set the default user role
 When a new user initially logs into the Galasa web user interface, a user record is created, and that user is assigned a default user role.